-The one (of many) things I love about the United States is how different it can be from one state to the next.
-It’s one of those country’s where you can hop between states and places to see a totally different side to the country, which is actually a pretty great experience (did anyone say ‘road trip’? 😉).
+One (of the many) things I love about the United States is how different it can be from one state to the next.
+It’s one of those countries where you can hop between states and places to see a totally different side to the country, which is actually a pretty great experience (did anyone say road trip?).

 Over the years, I’ve been on a few road trips around the United States and totally relish any opportunity to just hop in a car (or train, if your route takes you) to explore its vastness.